-Saturdays, 8.15pm.
-Floor-singers welcome.
+Saturdays, music from 8.15pm.
+Floor performers welcome.

 Venue: Calthorpe Arms, 252 Grays Inn Road, WC1X 8JR (020 7278 4732).
-Tube stations: Kings Cross, Russell Square and Chancery Lane; various buses
+Tube stations: King's Cross, Russell Square and Chancery Lane.
+Buses: 17 and 46.

-Access: club is in an upstairs room
+Access: The club is in an upstairs room

-Entrance: Pay on the door, no need to book.
-Members: £6, non members: £8, except on nights marked * when it is £7 and £9.
+Entrance: Pay on the door (cash only), no need to book.
+Members: £6, non-members: £8

 Membership: £4 for the year (September to August)